saikiranchalla1/learning-kubernetes/Part-2/Kops-new.md

 - Once you have a domain name, create a hosted zone as below:
   - Navigigte to Route53 and select Hosted Zones
   - Click on "Create Hosted Zone"
-  - Domain name: kubernetes.<DOMAIN NAME> (for example kubernetes.newtech.academy)
+  - Domain name: kubernetes.<DOMAIN NAME> (for example kubernetes-charter.com)
   - Click next.
   - Now we need to use the NS values to configure our domain.
   - If you used NameCheap follow the steps below: